Yoz21/Portfolio/README.md

 # Portfolio

-This is a desktop version of my portfolio.It is done in the template design I have chosen from figma.
+This is a desktop version of my portfolio.It is done in the template design I have chosen from figma.You can see the online version of my portfolio at https://yoz21.github.io/Portfolio/.

 ## Built With